xtreme-coding/management-app/readme.md

-Customers and tasks management application built using Python and Django Framework.
+Agents and tasks management application built using Python and Django Framework.